Mohor (TV series)

-Mohor is an Indian Bengali Romantic drama television series that premiered on 28 October 2019 on Star Jalsha produced by Magic Moments Motion Pictures (Leena Gangopadhyay and Saibal Banerjee), starring Sonamoni Saha and Pratik Sen.
+Mohor is an Indian Bengali Romantic drama television series that premiered on 28 October 2019 on Star Jalsha.
+Produced by Leena Gangopadhyay and Saibal Banerjee under the banner of Magic Moments Motion Pictures, it stars Sonamoni Saha and Pratik Sen.

 Plot

 Mohor is an undergraduate student who aspires to be an educationist.
 When her father forces her to get married, she runs away from her arranged marriage and comes to a big city to study.
 Her life changes completely after she meets Shankhodip Roy Chowdhury (Sankho), her professor at the college who is also her teacher and mentor's son.
 The trials and tribulations the couple go through forms the rest of the plot.